0x22fe/Unum/README.md

 ```

-_More examples coming soon_

 # Planned features

-Features that are planned or already in development include:
+Features that are planned include:

 * More efficient and cleaner codebase
 * Better interface for native functions